Peyman-HK/Stabilized-HiDe-MK/README.md

 Steps:
 1. Create a folder somewhere to keep the installed libraries.
 Let us call this folder:
-C:/users/De-randomized-HiDe-MK/
+C:/users/Stabilized-HiDe-MK/

-Download  De-randomized-HiDe-MK from Github and put its content into this folder.
+Download  Stabilized-HiDe-MK from Github and put its content into this folder.

 2. Install Tensorflow version 2.6
 pip3 install --user tensorflow==2.6